SebastianHeslinRees/population_projections/model_code/model_scripts/small_area/README.md

 ## Contents

-This package makes use of the `popmodules` to produce population projections at small area.
+This package makes use of the `popmodules` package to produce population projections at small area.
 The model is flexible and will produce ward-level projections when passed ward-level inputs and MSOA-level projections when passed MSOA-level inputs.

 The model reconciles population trends with forecast housing delivery to produce projected populations.
 These populations are constrained at the borough level for robustness and so that outputs from the small area model are consistent with those in the housing-led model.

 ###Projection parameters
-Settings, input data file paths and model parameters are defined in a `config` file which colates all necesarry input information into an R list object.
+Settings, input data file paths and model parameters are defined in a `config` file which collates all necessary input information into an R list object.

 ###Small Area control
 The `small_are_control` module takes a single `config_list` parameter containing all of the necessary inofrmation to run a projection.
 The function validates the list and it's elements.